-To understand the nature of chatbot conversations it is important to understand that there are three types of chatbots.
+To understand the nature of chatbot conversations it is important to understand that there are three types of chatbots:

 These are chatbots whose behaviour is determined by rules.

-As mentioned, both scripted and intelligent chatbots can have graphical user interfaces.
+Both scripted and intelligent chatbots can have graphical user interfaces.

 Scripted chatbots.
 Conversations with this type of chatbot can only follow predetermined paths.
 At each step in the conversation the user will need to pick from explicit options to determine the next step in the conversation.
 How the options are presented to the user at each step in the conversation, i.e. whether they need a text, voice or touch response will depend on the features of the chat platform and how the bot is programmed that the user is on and the design of the bot.

 Intelligent chatbots.
 Artificial intelligence allows them to be more flexible in terms of the user input they can accept.
 They can accept free form input in the form of text or voice statements (but of course they are not limited to other forms of input if that makes sense).
 AI also allows them to improve the more that they are used.
 It should be noted however that although AI works very well in very limited knowledge domains, or for one off instructions, the actual intelligence of the bot is limited.
 It is extremely difficult to get a bot to “understand” context or ambiguity or to have a useful memory that influences the conversation.